-Flip the whole thing over and wrap the excess plastic wrap around the piece of plastic.
+Flip your nature suncatchers over and wrap the excess plastic wrap around the piece of plastic.
 You just need a little bit to secure it to the other side.
 You will be surprised to see how well this works!
-You can experiment with different amounts of plastic wrap.
-You can always trim away unnecessary pieces of wrap.
+Try to experiment with different amounts of plastic wrap.
+Just make sure to trim away unnecessary pieces of wrap.

 For some reason, these are really difficult to photograph, but I tried my best:) These photos don’t do this craft justice!
 As you can see, you can barely even make out the plastic wrap.
 The little bit that you can see, make it look like a piece of stained glass!

-We took them outside to see how they looked hanging from our bush and they look so pretty!
+We took our nature suncatchers outside to see how they looked hanging from our bush and they look so pretty!
 They would make a beautiful decoration for an outdoor party.